Work Injury

 For immediate assistance, please contact us online or call 254-252-3590 to set up a consultation.

-What Is an Impairment Rating?
+What Is an Impairment Rating in Texas?

 Impairment ratings in Texas are ratings that reflect how much a worker has been permanently affected by their work injury.